-Self-defense: She is ‘no less’ in India – Richa and Prithima
+Self-defence: She is ‘no less’ in India – Richa and Prithima

 Photo: Manjeri Mridula Narayan

 Sisters Prithima (19) and Richa (17) have become local celebrities in their hometown.
-Five years ago, they participated in a 12-day self-defense camp led by World Vision India and it changed the course of their lives.
+Five years ago, they participated in a 12-day self-defence camp led by World Vision India and it changed the course of their lives.

-“Both of us felt so empowered by the self-defense we learnt in those few days, that we were inspired to pursue the sport further”, says Richa.
+“Both of us felt so empowered by the self-defence we learnt in those few days, that we were inspired to pursue the sport further”, says Richa.
 When the trainers saw the talent in the two girls, they invited them to participate in weekly training.
 It was a challenge to keep up with their training and their studies, but they succeeded, and soon they were competing at regional and national competitions, winning medal after medal.
 Prithima even got a college scholarship through the sport.

-“Self-defense has emboldened me to become fearless.
+“Self-defence has emboldened me to become fearless.
 I used to think that boys or men are stronger than I am.
 There was a fear that I can be attacked.
 Now, I think differently,” a confident Prithima says.
 Learning self-defence helped the two sisters pursue higher education, become sport champions and, above all, become confident and fearless.
 Their mom, Purobi notes that girls from their community have all become bold.
 She says with pride, “I see my daughters as equal to men, they are no less!”